trendmicro/terraform-provider-conformity/docs/guides/group/group_create.md

 ---
-page_title: "Create or Add Groups and Tags on Cloud Conformity"
+page_title: "Create or Add Groups and Tags on Conformity"
 subcategory: "Groups"
 description: |-
-  Provides instruction on how to create or add groups and tags on Cloud Conformity using Terraform.
+  Provides instruction on how to create or add groups and tags on Conformity using Terraform.
 ---

-# How To Create or Add Groups and Tags on Cloud Conformity
+# How To Create or Add Groups and Tags on Conformity
-Provides instruction on how to create or add groups and tags on Cloud Conformity using Terraform.
+Provides instruction on how to create or add groups and tags on Conformity using Terraform.

 ## Things needed:
-1. Cloud Conformity API Key
+1. Conformity API Key

 #### Step 1

 ##### Terraform Configuration

-1. To add groups and tags on Cloud Conformity, create `terraform.tfvars` on `example/group` folder and add the following values:
+1. To add groups and tags on Conformity, create `terraform.tfvars` on `example/group` folder and add the following values:

 ## Example Usage for `terraform.tfvars`
 ```hcl